neil-morrison44/pocket-sync/README.md

 - List new cores / updates since the last Pocket was connected (covered by the inventory's newsfeed)
 - Export Game Boy Camera images from the save state
 - "Update All" feature to update multiple installed cores at once
+- GB Palette editor / catalogue

 ### Soon

 ### Longer term

-- Library viewing / editing once that's rolled out to OpenFPGA
+- Library viewing / editing if that's ever rolled out to OpenFPGA
-- OpenFPGA video filter features (format dependent)

 ## FAQs